svkampen/mangela_c64_demo/README.md

 Another thing worth mentioning is the evolution of modern technology which also takes away size constraints, the need for optimization and having to save precious bytes of memory to be able to jam your source code into the machine.
 In short, having to learn how the hardware works to write software force you to think about what you are doing with every single call and operation, on a fundamental level.
 I am convinced that this will make you a better programmer regardless of what tools and languages you use in your modern day life.

-Oh, and did I mentions it's also __extremely__ fun and challenging.
+Oh, and did I mentions it is also __extremely__ fun and challenging.

 ## Wait what?
 8-bit?
 The stuff inside your computer is based on tiny numbers called bits.
 Basically, the more bits your computer can handle, the higher it can count.
 Back in the (glory) days of home computers 8 bits was all you could get your hands on without spending a fortune.